-Look at all the alternatives: hiring a moving company, for example, versus renting a truck and doing it yourself.
+Look at the alternatives: having a moving company, for example, versus renting a truck and doing it yourself.
 Whichever alternative makes most sense for you, get bids from more than one vendor.
 A few days before the moving company is scheduled to arrive or your supposed to pick up your rental truck, call to confirm that everything is on track to happen when it's supposed to.

-Put your valuables (such as jewelry) and important documents (birth certificates, car titles, etc.) aside in some safe place where they wont be misplaced.
+Put your valuables (such as jewelry) and important documents (birth certificates, car titles, etc.) aside in some safe place where they won't be misplaced.

 When the house is empty, go back for a thorough final inspection.
-Check closets, crawl spaces, basement, attic, out-of-the-way nooks and crannies of all kinds.
+Check closers, crawl spaces, basement, attic, out-of-the-way nooks and crannies of all kinds.
 Have a second person make the same inspection separately.

 Decide in advance where you want the heavy furniture.
 Changing your mind after the movers have departed is no fun especially for your back!

 Locate all fuses, circuit breakers, and water and gas meters and electrical valves and switches in your new home.
 Turn on all the appliances, plumbing, heating, and air conditioning units when you first move in.
 Do this even if it's in the summer, and you don't need any heat.

 List the phone number of the local police and fire stations, doctors, nearby hospitals.
 Put a copy by each phone and enter in your cell phone.

 Above all, plan it out.
 Make a schedule you can live with and then stick to it.
 Preparation and forethought will help you keep everything under control and finish the move with your sanity intact!